Earthling (David Bowie album): Background and recording

 David Bowie supported his 20th studio album Outside on the Outside Tour, which ran from September 1995 to February 1996.
-The lineup for the tour included guitarists Reeves Gabrels and Carlos Alomar, pianist Mike Garson, drummer Zack Alford and bassist Gail Ann Dorsey.
+The lineup for the tour included Reeves Gabrels and Carlos Alomar (guitars), Mike Garson (piano), Zack Alford (drums) and Gail Ann Dorsey (bass).
 Bowie's positive relationship with the new band was the springboard for his next studio record.
 He told Alan Yentob in 1996: "They're probably the most enjoyable set of musicians I've worked with.
 It's the greatest fun and satisfaction I've had with a band since the Spiders."

 A few months after the tour's conclusion, Bowie and the band—minus Alomar, who departed due to dissatisfaction—played a series of festivals during the summer from June to July 1996.
-Gabrels later told biographer Paul Trynka:
+Gabrels later told the biographer Paul Trynka:

 In April 1996, Bowie began recording a new track, "Telling Lies", alone at Mountain Studios in Montreux, Switzerland; it was the last time he worked at Mountain.
 The song, which expanded on the jungle and drum and bass rhythms found on the Outside tracks "I'm Deranged" and "We Prick You", made its debut at the summer shows.
 Speaking with Mojo magazine in March 1997, Bowie stated: "[I] used it as a blueprint of where I wanted the Earthling album to go ...
 We just kept re-moulding it throughout the tour."
 Also recorded around May was an untitled piece containing the lyric "dead men don't talk" that, like "Telling Lies", pre-dated the Earthling material.